HandsOnDataViz/book/docs/HandsOnDataViz.md

 #### Dissolve internal polygons to create an outline map

-Mapshaper’s most powerful tools are available through **Console**, which allows you to type commands for common map editing tasks.
+Mapshaper’s most powerful tools are available through the *Console*, which allows you to type commands for common map editing tasks.
 One of such tasks is to create an outline map by removing the internal boundaries.
 For example, you can dissolve state boundaries of the US map in the previous exercise to get the outline of the country, like is shown in Figure <a href="#fig:mapshaper-dissolve">143</a>.

 <img src="images/11-transform/mapshaper-dissolve.png" alt="Mapshaper lets you dissolve boundaries to create an outline shape."  />
 <p class="caption">